HANAH ONE vegetable curry

-- Pour grapeseed oil or Vechur Ghee in a large, wide (preferably thick bottomed) saucepan with lid and heat over medium low heat.
-Once you can feel the heat with your hand held 2 inches away from the oil, sprinkle all of the spice over the oil.
+- Pour HANAH Vechur Ghee in a large, wide (preferably thick bottomed) saucepan with lid and heat over medium low heat.
+Once you can feel the heat with your hand held 2 inches away from the ghee, sprinkle all of the spice into it.

 - The spices should bubble like a foam as they are simmering.
 This is how you open the potency of flavor and healing properties of dried spices.

 - Gently and continuously stir with a wooden spoon as to not burn them.
 Waft the aroma to your face and enjoy this ancient Ayurvedic cooking technique for one minute.

 - Add the coconut milk with a spatula to get every drop out of the can.
 Stir the milk to fully incorporate the spices and pull them from the bottom of the pan.

 - If the spices are stuck to the bottom and are deep brown, you have burnt them and need to discard the oil and spices, wipe the pan clean, and redo.

 - Right away, stir in the leek and salt and bring to a low simmer for 3 minutes with lid on.

 - Add anise, stir to coat it with the sauce and replace lid.

 - Low, gentle, even simmer for ten minutes.
 Peek at three minutes to make sure the simmer isn’t too high.

 - Stir in peppers, mushrooms, and stems (if you have them).